bosonphoton/bosonphoton.github.io/_pages/writing.md

 title: writing

-description: i like to write
+description: if money didn't matter, I would write for a living

 nav: true